 The following is a representative list of our recent local initiative work:

 - Oakland Measure Z. In 2019 we represented the City throughout three pre-election litigation challenges involving Measure Z, a voter initiative establishing minimum wages and workplace protections for hotel workers.
 We subsequently successfully defended the measure against preemption and due process challenges.
-Cal.
-Hotels & Lodging Assn. v.
+California Hotels & Lodging Association v.
 City of Oakland, 393 F. Supp.
 3d 817 (N.D.
 Cal.
 2019).

 - San Diego Measure D. In 2018, we represented proponents of a citizens’ initiative amending the San Diego County Charter to require elections for county elective offices to be held at a general election when turnout of voters is at its highest.
 Our representation included a lawsuit forcing county supervisors to order the measure to be voted on in 2018 despite the county’s refusal to order the election.
 Greene v.
-San Diego County Board of Supervisors, case no. 37-2018-00037778-CU-WM-CTL (2018).
+San Diego County Board of Supervisors, San Diego County Superior Court, No. 37-2018-00037778-CU-WM-CTL (2018).

 - Los Angeles Measure HHH.
 In 2016 we drafted the Los Angeles County Homelessness Reduction Bond measure.

 - The San Francisco Giants’ Mission Rock Development Project.
 In 2015, we helped draft and advise the San Francisco Giants on Measure B, which won voter approval of the Giants’ proposed 28-acre mixed-use development on a site near AT&T Park.
 The firm has also represented and advised the ballot measure committee formed to support the passage of Measure B.